Tarō Okamoto: Key murals and sculptures

-During his trip to Mexico in 1967, Okamoto painted a 5.5 x 30-meter mural in oil on canvas, entitled Asu no shinwa ("Myth of Tomorrow"), for the Hotel de Mexico in Mexico city by Manuel Suarez y Suarez that was being constructed for the 1968 Olympics.
+During his trip to Mexico in 1967, Okamoto painted a 5.5 x 30-meter mural in oil on canvas, entitled Myth of Tomorrow, for the Hotel de Mexico in Mexico city by Manuel Suarez y Suarez that was being constructed for the 1968 Olympics.
 The mural's subtitle is "Hiroshima and Nagasaki," and accordingly the painting illustrates a landscape of nuclear destruction where a skeleton burns in red and emits pointed white protrusions.
 Surrounding images allude to events of nuclear disaster, such as the incident with Lucky Dragon #5.
 The hotel was never completed and thus the mural was never installed or displayed.
 After being lost for 30 years in Mexico, on November 17, 2008, the mural was unveiled in its new permanent location at Shibuya Station, Tokyo.

 Okamoto's Tower of the Sun became the symbol of Expo '70 in Osaka.
 Standing at 70 meters tall, the humanoid form was created in concrete and sprayed stucco, with two horn-shaped arms, two circular faces, and one golden metal face attached at its highest point.
 As a whole, it represents the past (lower part), present (middle part), and future (the face) of the human race.
 Visitors entered through the base of the sculpture and then ascended through it in escalators next to the so-called "Tree of Life," a sculptural tree displaying the evolution of creatures from primitive organisms toward more complex life forms.
 Visitors then exited through the arms of the sculpture.
 Constructed not long after Okamoto's visit to Mexico, the project was also inspired by pre-Columbian imagery.
 At the same time, the form of the tower resembled Jōmon figurines (dogū) and alluded to Cubist portraiture of Picasso.
 Unlike the apocalyptic Asu no shinwa ("Myth of Tomorrow"), the Tower ultimately had a more positive message: the eclectic inspirations for its imagery suggested the possibility of a more global modern art, and Okamoto imagined the tower and its surrounding plaza to facilitate a great gathering – rather than a great destruction – of people.

 Both Asu no shinwa and Tower of the Sun display imagery that runs throughout much of Okamoto's public artworks.
-Works in a similar style include Wakai tōkeidai ("Young Clock Tower") (1966) in Ginza, Tokyo, Wakai taiyō no tō (Tower of the Young Sun) (1969) in Inuyama, Aichi prefecture, and Kodomo no ki ("Tree of Children") (1985) in Aoyama, Tokyo.
+Works in a similar style include Wakai tokeidai ("Young Clock Tower") (1966) in Ginza, Tokyo, Wakai taiyō no tō (Tower of the Young Sun) (1969) in Inuyama, Aichi prefecture, and Kodomo no ki ("Tree of Children") (1985) in Aoyama, Tokyo.